 The NMB Composer Residencies programme is an embedded community participation project in Hull, running from September 2016-March 2018.

-It includes a series of five composer residencies, a student CPD programme and a roll-out of Sound & Music’s Minute of Listening project to primary schools across Hull.
+It includes five composer residencies, a student CPD programme and a roll-out of Sound & Music’s Minute of Listening project to primary schools across Hull.

 The Composer Residencies